-This is the third in a series of articles that describe how different types of laboratory tests are developed, validated, and made available for use by patients and their health care providers.
+This is the third in a series of articles that describe how different types of laboratory tests are developed, validated, and made available for use by patients and their healthcare providers.
 This section deals with the types of tests that are designed and developed to be used only in an individual lab and not sold to other facilities.

 - Accuracy—the ability of a test to most closely measure the "true" value of a substance

-- Precision—the reproducibility of a test result
+- Precision—the repeatability of a test result

 - Test sensitivity—the ability of a test to detect a substance especially at relatively low levels